Canoeing at the 2015 Pan American Games: Participating nations

 A total of 17 countries have qualified athletes.
 The number of athletes a nation has entered is in parentheses beside the name of the country.

 Qualification

-A quota of 160 canoers (40 slalom and 120 sprint) will be allowed to qualify.
+A quota of 160 canoers (40 slalom and 120 sprint) were allowed to qualify.
 A maximum of fifteen athletes can compete for a nation in sprint, while a maximum of six can compete in slalom.